Charles Loupot

-Charles Loupot (20 July 1892 – 18 October 1962) was a French poster artist and painter.
+Charles Loupot (/fr/; 20 July 1892 – 18 October 1962) was a French poster artist and painter.

 He was one of France's most significant poster artists, along with A.M.
 Cassandre, Paul Colin, and Jean Carlu.
 His pioneering use of the lithographic technique was widely celebrated across his fifty-year career.

 Early life and education

 Born in Nice, France, to David Loupot and Joséphine Grassi.
 In 1907 the family relocated to Lausanne, Switzerland, where Loupot completed his education.
 In 1911 Loupot was enrolled in the École des Beaux-arts de Lyon, where he took classes in painting and life drawing, and experimented with lithography.
 The outbreak of the first world war put an abrupt end to these studies, as Loupot was conscripted to fight and amongst the first to be sent to the front.
 He was quickly injured, however, and sent back to his parents in Lausanne for a period of convalescence.
 Back at home Loupot resumed designing, and in 1916 his designs were being published in 'La feuille d'Avis de Lausanne'.
 His studio became a popular meeting place for a range of creatives based in Lausanne, including the photographer Émile Gos, and the writer Charles Ramuz.
 At this time Loupot also met Marcelle Vittet, his future wife, who would model for a number of his designs.